Employer Supported Policing (ESP)

 You'll have the possibility of gaining promotion at work as a result of acquiring a new set of skills, experience, assertiveness and confidence that you have been taught.

 Training is carried out as an intensive course of 20 weekdays, or on 12 consecutive Saturdays or Sundays.
 Your employer can choose to support one or both types of courses.
-However, in all cases they will usually sponsor your time, by providing paid leave or time off in lieu, under this programme.
+In return for the very tangible benefits which your employer will receive within a short time, we ask them to 'sponsor' their employees who volunteer for the scheme, by giving them paid leave for some or all of the time off over the training period and then paid leave towards your ongoing duties as a special constable.

-above all, the feeling that you really are making a difference - making a positive contribution in the fight against crime in the capital whilst developing yourself with high-quality police training, all supported by your employer and the Met and allowing you to gain valuable police experience whilst continuing your chosen career
+ESP is a powerful tool in the fight against crime.
+You will really feel that you are making a difference - making a positive contribution in the fight against crime in the capital whilst developing yourself with high-quality police training, all supported by your employer and the Met and allowing you to gain valuable police experience whilst continuing your chosen career.

 How to get in touch